 - Capable of working out different types of problems in astronomy.

 The Astrolabe was first invented in Portugal between 220 and 150 BC and dates back to Hellenistic civilization.
-The inventor of Astrolabe is Applonius.
+The inventor of the Astrolabe was believed to have been Applonius.
 The Astrolabe was a hybrid of the planisphere and the dioptra, essentially an analog calculator capable of solving various astronomical problems.
 Theon of Alexandria wrote a detailed treatise on the Astrolabe, and Lewis contends that Ptolemy made the astronomical observations recorded in the Tetrabiblos using an astrolabe.

 The use of Astolable continued widely throughout the Byzantine civilization and was a valuable creation for astronomy and astrology.
 During this period, John Philponous, a Christian philosopher, wrote a treatise on the Astrolabe in Greek.
 Severus Sekhbokht later wrote a treatise on Astrolabe in the Syrian language.